auth0/cosmos/core/components/atoms/select/select.md

 />
 ```

-## Multiple items selection
+### Single searchable option (with Typeahead)

-You can use the `multiple` prop in order to select more than one item at a time.
+Mark the select as `searchable` in order to be able to type to search through items in the select.

 ```js
 class Example extends React.Component {